Amateur Photographer verdict

 Columns of touch buttons down each side of the screen give quick access to various settings.
 Credit: Andy Westlake

 Custom camera setups can be stored for rapid recall via the numbered positions on the mode dial.
 This can be handy for switching between different shooting scenarios, such as portraits, sports, or wildlife.
-What you can’t do, though, is give these setting memories descriptive labels to match their intended purpose.
+Regrettably, these setting memories cannot be assigned labels to describe their purpose.

 Another feature that I found useful is the ability to configure groups of Custom Shooting Settings for recall via a custom button, for example setting the AF-ON button to engage continuous shooting as well as AF-C and tracking.
 But it’s not especially intuitive to set up.